0xd4n10/ufw-banlist-block/README.md

 # ufw-banlist-block

 ### Description
-Janky python script to backup/restore UFW rules and block malicous IP addresses from the [Binary defence banlist](https://www.binarydefense.com/banlist.txt)
+Janky python script to backup/restore UFW rules and block malicous IP addresses from the [Binary defence banlist](https://www.binarydefense.com/banlist.txt) and the [Malcore API](https://malcore.io/).

 ### Add path to UFW backup

-- Change line 6 of the script to reflect where you want to store the UFW backup
+- Change line 8 of the script to reflect where you want to store the UFW backup
+- Change line 71 if you want to use Malcore API (optional)

 ### Setting Up a Daily Cron Job